13 March 2018

 In May 2013, the Food and Drug Administration (FDA) issued a final rule that adopts, without change, the interim final rule (IFR) entitled “Information required in Prior Notice of Imported Food” (2011 IFR).
 This final rule adopts the IFR’s requirement of an additional element of information in prior notice of imported food, specifically that a person submitting prior notice of imported food, including food for animals, must report the name of any country to which the article has been refused entry.

-For the EU market, all imported food items are subject to the sanitary and phytosanitary regulations of the European Food Safety Authority, as well as strict certification requirements laid down by the individual country’s health authorities.
+For the EU market, all imported food items are subject to the EU sanitary and phytosanitary requirements, as well as strict certification requirements laid down by the individual country’s health authorities.
 In addition, imports of foodstuffs into EU countries must carry a Health Certificate.
 Packaged foodstuffs must also comply with EU food labelling, additive, flavouring and packaging legislation.
 New regulations controlling the type of material that is likely to come into contact with food, as well as their labelling, advertising and presentation have been introduced.

 The Standard for Nutrition Labelling of Prepackaged Foods (GB 28050-2011) came into effect on 1 January 2013.
 It requires the nutrition labelling of prepackaged food to include nutrition information, nutrition claims and nutrient function claims.
 It also gives requirements as to nutrition information specifications regarding the content of transfatty acids.
 Moreover, the Standard requires a description of the level, content, increase or decrease of energy and nutritional components in the food, with the specific content requirements and limitations set out.